Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

         - This is followed by easily readable navigation bar to go to the page of their choice.
 There is a Hero Image with brand text followed by an "About Us Section".
         - Between the "Hero-Image" and "About Us' section there is also a small arrow which allows users to understand there is more details below the about-us section to which they may go directly.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate the site to find content.

         - The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
         - Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
 This is to ensure the user does not feel entrapped and always has a link to coonect to without having to scroll back upto the navigation bar.